ITensor/website/docs/classes/iqtensor.md

 IQTensor are of type [[IQIndex|classes/iqindex]].

-IQTensors obey the rule that the only blocks allowed to be non-zero are those with the same [[QN|classes/qn]] "flux" or "divergence".
+IQTensors obey the rule that the only blocks allowed to be non-zero are those with the same [[QN|classes/qn]] "divergence".
 A block of an IQTensor corresponds to a specific sector of each IQIndex.
-The flux of a given block is the sum of the QNs of the corresponding sectors times the Arrow direction of each IQIndex.
+The divergence of a given block is the sum of the QNs of the corresponding sectors times the Arrow direction of each IQIndex.
-On an intuitive level, the flux of an IQTensor says how much the total quantum number will be changed by contracting with that IQTensor.
+On an intuitive level, the divergence of an IQTensor says how much the total quantum number will be changed by contracting with that IQTensor.
-As an example involving spins, an "Sz" operator has zero flux while an "S+" operator has flux +2 since it increases the total Sz by +2 (in units of spin 1/2).
+As an example involving spins, an "Sz" operator has zero divergence while an "S+" operator has divergence +2 since it increases the total Sz by +2 (in units of spin 1/2).

 Contracting IQTensors can be much more efficient than contracting ITensors.
 This is because IQTensors have an explicit sparse